iterative/dvc.org/static/docs/use-cases/data-registry.md

         └── dogs [400 image files]
 ```

-In a local DVC project, we could have obtained this dataset at this point with
+In a local DVC project, we could have downloaded this dataset at this point with
 the following command:

 ```dvc